Activity 2.1: WHAT Was EARLY Koreatown Like and Who Was Dosan Ahn Chang Ho?

 Dosan’s Support of Korean Independence

 • Review the remaining slides in Lesson 2.
-Take time to explain that Korea was under the control of Japan and that Dosan was fighting for Korean Independence.
+Take time to explain that Korea was under the control of Japan and that Dosan was fighting for Korean independence.

-Quick-Writes Activity
+Quick-Write Activity

 • There are many U.S. memorials of Dosan Ahn Chang Ho.
 Write for 5 minutes about why he is so revered in the United States and Korea.
 Use these questions to guide your response: